medizinmensch/Systems-Development-and-Frameworks/ex/fragen.md

     * pushing commits, raising issues, reviewing PR requests
 * What are the files to read before you start to contribute to a repo?
 Where to find contribution guidelines?
     * Readme, Wiki, Docs (often refered to in the Readme)
+* What are the advantages and disadvantages of client-side-rendering only versus server-side-rendering only?
+    * siehe oben
+* What is isomorphic code?
+    * Code, that could run on both server and client.
+This requires a coding style that is not mentioning things like `window`, `document`, `server`, `fs` (and if, it's wrapped around code that checks for client/server).
+Example: `console.log`
+* What is the motivation for using a virtual DOM over the browser’s DOM?
+    * It's faster as you are able to only re-render a part of your DOM
+* What are the advantages of the component pattern?
+    * Reuse (-> less development, faster), less errors, using different components for the same thing does not look good
+* What is the meaning of the phrase “Data down, Actions up”?
+    * High level components pass data (via `props`) to low level components whereas actions/events are passed the other way around
+* Can you name three lifecycle hooks and their immediate precondition before they get called?
+    * `beforeCreate`: before component has been rendered, `data` is not yet reactive, `events` have not been set up yet
+    * `created`: before component has been rendered, `data`and `events` are reactive
+    * `beforeMount`: before initial render
+    * `mounted`: access for reactive components, templates and redered DOM

 ## Unsicher über die Antwort